stevearc/conform.nvim/README.md

   },
   -- If this is set, Conform will run the formatter on save.
-  -- It will pass the table to conform.format(). format_on_save = {
+  -- It will pass the table to conform.format().
+  -- This can also be a function that returns the table. format_on_save = {
     -- I recommend these options.
 See :help conform.format for details. lsp_fallback = true,